ksepehri/CarND-Behavioral-Cloning-P3/writeup.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road, driving the track counterclockwise
+I used a combination of center lane driving, recovering from the left and right sides of the road, driving the track counterclockwise.
+I used center, left, and right images.
+I found that this really helped train the car on center lane driving.

-For details about how I created the training data, see the next section.
+Additionally I recorded extra data for problem areas.
+1. Red and white lines instead of yellow lines
+2. Bridge
+3. Dirt area after bridge

 ###Model Architecture and Training Strategy